16 Dec

 Related: Capital allowances can get complicated.

-If we take the running costs of the vehicle into account, then good news, you can claim it as an expense if used for business purposes only.
-It is advisable to limit your vehicle’s usage for task-related to business purposes only, as limiting it allows you to calculate and claim the expenses quickly.
+If we take the running costs of the vehicle into account, then the good news is that you can claim it as an expense if used for business purposes only.
+It is advisable to limit your vehicle’s usage for tasks related to business purposes only, as limiting it allows you to calculate and claim the expenses quickly.

-Working out the expenses for your vehicle, mainly when used for business, and personal reasons both can become confusing, speak to a tax accountant to help you file accurate claims and stay compliant with the tax system.
+Working out the expenses for your vehicle, mainly when used for business and personal reasons, can become confusing; speak to aย tax accountant to help you file accurate claims and stay compliant with the tax system.

 What if you are using your vehicle for business and personal reasons?